 Establishing revocable living trusts or irrevocable living trusts could help too.
 Revocable trusts can be changed, while irrevocable trusts cannot.
 If creditors attempted to come after your assets upon your passing, an irrevocable trust may shield your children’s inheritance from judgment.

 Additionally, when setting up a trust, you can determine when and how your children receive certain types of assets.
-For instance, if you decide to set up a trust, you could choose whether your children receive payouts as teenagers, at 25, 30, or even older, as well as the purposes for which they may receive payouts.
+For instance, if you decide to set up a trust for your child’s inheritance, you could choose whether your children receive payouts as teenagers, at 25, 30, or even older, as well as the purposes for which they may receive payouts.

 Another key element to your estate plans should be obtaining a life insurance policy.
 You must ensure your children and your child’s legal guardian can maintain their standard of living even if you pass away.
 Many factors determine the types and amounts of life insurance coverage you should purchase.